bucketco/bucket-javascript-sdk/packages/browser-sdk/FEEDBACK.md

 ## Internationalization (i18n)

 By default, the feedback UI is written in English.
-However, you can supply your own translations by passing an object to the options to either or both of the `bucket.init(options)` or `bucket.requestFeedback(options)` calls.
+However, you can supply your own translations by passing an object to the options to either or both of the `new BucketClient("key", context, options)` or `bucketClient.requestFeedback(options)` calls.
 These translations will replace the English ones used by the feedback interface.
 See examples below.

 ![image](https://github.com/bucketco/bucket-tracking-sdk/assets/331790/68805b38-e9f6-4de5-9f55-188216983e3c)